Musée national des Monuments Français: History

 The architect Eugène Viollet-le-Duc suggested gathering reproductions of French sculpture and architecture at a single site in the palais du Trocadéro in 1879, in buildings left vacant after the Exposition universelle in 1878.
 His proposal was accepted on 4 November.
-Alexandre du Sommerard would be designated on 20 December to form the musée de la Sculpture comparée.
+Edmond Du Sommerard would be designated on 20 December to form the musée de la Sculpture comparée.
 The institution opened its four rooms to the public on 28 May 1882, three more in 1886 and finally its library and foundational documents in 1889.

 The palais du Trocadéro, refaced and widened by a second gallery but deprived of its central hemispherical hall, under the direction of architect Jacques Carlu for the Exposition universelle of 1937, became the palais de Chaillot.
 Wholly redesigned, the museum became the musée des Monuments français.
 Very avant-garde in terms of its museographic conception and intellectual experimentation, notably through the efforts of the archaeologist Paul Deschamps, it had to close down due to an insufficient budget.
 In July 1995, a fire partially destroyed the building.
 Its planned reopening in 1998 was pushed back to 15 September 2007 in connection with the creation of the Cité de l'Architecture et du Patrimoine.